ddcroft73/Tizzle/Readme.md

-# Tizzle -  Send text messages now or schedule for anytime in the future for free.
+# Tizzle -  Remind yourself or one or more contacts via free text messages in many different ways.

 ## Purpose:
 I always respond better to a text message.
 When I hear that familiar chime, I know someone in my life (80% chance anyway) is trying to reach me and it could be more important, than an email.
 There for I am more apt to check it and see whats up.
 I made this application to send myself reminders about important dates, meetings, and to remind me when largish bills are due.
 "It's your last chance to get the trash on the curb!".
 Or even to send a reminder to a friend.
 "I'll text you in the morning to remind you about the meeting."
 Schedule a text now while its fresh to be sent to them at a certain time the next day, and forget it.
 This has proven just a useful as reminding myself.